Nonmetals Oxygen Compatibility Requirements: Guide to CGA/EIGA Compliance

 WHA also emphasizes the following recommendations from CGA G-4.14 / EIGA Doc 200:

-• Minimize the quantity of nonmetals used
+• Because most nonmetals are flammable if ignited in oxygen service, minimize the quantity of nonmetals used

-• Evaluate possible ignition with a kindling chain and take account of heat dissipation in the design by embedding the nonmetallic part in an adequate mass of burn-resistant metal (where necessary) that will act as a heat sink
+• Evaluate possible ignition by a kindling chain and take account of heat dissipation in the design by embedding the nonmetallic part in an adequate mass of burn-resistant metal (where necessary) that will act as a heat sink

 Consult the full CGA/EIGA documents for additional details and considerations.